-Advanced Life Systems Paramedics and EMT’s work under the oversight of Yakima County Medical Program Director Dr. Juan Acosta, DO.
+Advanced Life Systems Paramedics and EMT’s work under the oversight of the Yakima County Medical Program Director.
 We currently have very progressive protocols that allow for a wide range of patient treatment possibilities and opportunities.

 We also take great pride in offering a very extensive training department.
 This in-house department allows our personnel to renew certifications in ACLS, PALS, PHTLS, and CPR among many other certifications at no cost to the employee.

 ALS employees typically work 48 hour shifts with anywhere from three to nine days off in between shifts depending on the employees location in the pay cycle.
-There is also one 12 hour ambulance broken up into a Day/Night shift .
 Our current schedule allows employees automatic overtime each week, while still giving them ample time away from the job.

 The EMT must be a confident leader, able to manage care for sick and injured individuals in a wide range of settings.
-Must be able to work both as a leader and member of a team, and must have excellent interpersonal communication skills.
-Successful candidates must be able to recognize immediate threats to life while simultaneously providing proper and correct treatments written from protocol, and through understanding of medicine both while on-scene and en route to a hospital.
+Must be able to work both as a leader and member of a team including other agencies and their partner, and must have excellent interpersonal communication skills.
+Successful candidates must be able to recognize immediate threats to life while simultaneously providing proper and correct treatments ("off-line") from written protocols, and through understanding of medicine both while on-scene and en route to a hospital.
 Must by able to work indoors and outdoors at all hours of the day and night, in extreme climates, confined spaces, and potentially at great heights.
 The EMT must be able to operate independently at optimum level in a non-structured environment that is constantly changing.

 Successful candidates must be able to manage patients suffering cardiac arrest, respiratory failure, and those showing signs of shock.
-The successful EMT must also be familiar with Paramedic level equipment as they will often be assisting Paramedics with advanced treatments on a regular basis per protocol.
+The successful EMT must also be familiar with Paramedic level equipment as they will often be assisting Paramedics with advanced treatments on a frequent and regular basis.